SamiCh246/Food-Order-Predictor/Report.md

 ## Model Interpretability

 Model interpretability is a crucial aspect that ensures transparency in the model's decisions.
-In the context of FoodX, the interpretability of the model plays a pivotal role in building user and stakeholder trust.

 ## Considerations for Implementation